Blubell26/giuliapacciotti.com/_posts/08-09-2026-being-is-enough.md

 This is the part that matters most to me.
 I do not want my son’s sense of his own worth to be tethered to what he produces.
 I do not want him to grow up needing to chase in order to feel like he is allowed to rest.

 So when he spends an entire afternoon doing what looks like nothing, when he lies in the grass and watches clouds move for longer than feels reasonable to anyone measuring productivity, I try not to interrupt it with a suggestion for something more useful.
+But to see the incredible beauty in it.
 That stillness is not empty.
 It is the exact thing I am trying to protect in him, the thing that gets trained out of most of us by the time we are adults.

-I would rather he grow up with an attention span, with the ability to truly stay and be somewhere, with the felt knowledge that he does not have to earn his place in the world by constantly demonstrating his usefulness.
+I would rather he grow up with an attention span, with the ability to truly stay and be somewhere, with the felt knowledge that he does not have to earn his place in the world by constantly demonstrating his usefulness or capacity.
 That knowledge is not something you can explain to a child in words.
 It is something you protect by not constantly asking him to prove himself in the first place.

 ## Being Underneath the Doing

 None of this means doing is the enemy.
 I still work, I still build things, I still want things and go after them.
 But there is a difference between doing that comes from a full place and doing that comes from a hungry one.
 Doing that comes from being is expansive.
 It does not need to prove anything because there is nothing left to prove.
 Doing that comes from chasing is never enough, because the hole it is trying to fill was never a doing-shaped hole to begin with.

 I would rather be, I would rather have an attention span long enough to watch something without needing it to become something else.
-And protect the truth that being is enough, and is wonderful and is where peace is found.
+And protect the truth that being is enough, and is wonderful and is where all the peace is found.